Quiz: Can you defend against XSS vulnerability?

 However, ensuring the security of your website requires properly handling output in all situations.

 If you were surprised by how many different contexts can appear on a typical HTML page, know that we haven't mentioned all of them by far.
 That would make the quiz much longer.
-Nevertheless, you don't have to be an expert in escaping in every context if your templating system can handle it.
+Nevertheless, you don't have to be an expert in escaping in every context if your templating system can handle it competently.

 How do templating systems perform?

 All modern templating systems boast an autoescaping feature that automatically escapes all outputted variables.
-If they do it correctly, your website is safe.
+If they do it correctly, your website is secure.
 If they do it poorly, the site is exposed to the risk of XSS vulnerability with all its serious consequences.

 Twig ❌